JohnWeisz/TypedJSON/readme.md

 >
 > TypedJSON is currently an experimental release and is not guaranteed to satisfy all use-cases reliably.
 >
 > The upcoming update is a major update to v1.0.0, and an almost complete rehaul of the TypedJSON API with significant improvements over the initial release, based on significant amounts of feedback and practical use.
-This version is coming with a massive test-suite case to start going towards more serious application possibilities, as many aspects of TypedJSON were found suitable for enterprise-grade use.
+This version is coming with a massive test-suite to start going towards more serious application possibilities, as many aspects of TypedJSON were found suitable for enterprise-grade use.
 >
 > Since numerous unnecessary features and decisions will be abandoned, **this update will introduce breaking changes**, of which the most notable will be:
 > - Properties of type `Array`, `Map`, `Set` will use JsonArrayMember, JsonMapMember, and JsonSetMember (respectively, and yes, support for these new ES6 collection types is finally coming)